 From the perspective of organism, there are only three things: Self, Else and Verse.
 Self is not the physical boundary of the organism, but everything that is inalienable to its identity.
 Else is everything else in the universe, which is normally referred to as environment.
 The third one, Verse represents the entire universe considered as a single unit.

 The identity of the organism could change over the course of the life of an organism, as it negotiates its boundary with Else constantly.
 Indian Rishis delved deep into the nature of Self and Verse, and Foaum delves deep into the nature of Self, Verse as well as Else, and the intricate relationships among the three.
-Foaum considers the study of Verse, which social sciences of the modern day leave to spirituality and theosophy, integral to the study of human nature.
+Foaum considers the study of Verse, which social sciences of the modern day leave to spirituality, theosophy and philosophy on the one hand and physical sciences on the other hand, integral to the study of human nature.

 The second most important axiom of Foaum is that an organism, being born out of the universe and being a copy of the universe, is inherently aware of the universe, albeit, the extent of the awareness varying from one organism to the other.
-An organism holds an inherent, intimate and intricate relationship with the universe and this relationship is more integral to the organism than its own physical survival, which is why people willingly give up even their lives in preserving their integrity or pursuing their cause, and get ready to drop off at the end of life, with the assumption of heading to something so unknown and undefinable.
+An organism holds an inherent, intimate and intricate relationship with the universe and this relationship is more integral to the organism than its own physical survival, which is why people willingly give up even their lives in preserving their integrity or pursuing their cause, and get ready to drop off at the end of life, marvelling at and surrendering to the mystery of life.

 At the time of the birth of every organism, the Universe essentially divides itself into two halves, Self and Else, and Foaum considers them to be equal, in the sense that they are mirror images of each other.
 Self and Else, born simultaneously, are aware of each other inherently.
 An inherent, intimate and intricate relationship exists between the two, just as one exists between Self and Verse.

-Self consumes as well as contributes to Else over the course of its lifetime, and Else does the same to Self.
-Self influences Else during its course of life and Else does the same.
-This is what essentially is the drama of life of the organism.
+Self consumes, influences and contributes to Else over the course of its lifetime, and Else does the same to Self.
+This interaction between Self and Else is essentially the drama of life of the organism.
 There exists a balance and equilibrium between Self and Else through the course of life and when the equilibrium breaks, both cease to exist.

-Self is a limited manifestation of Verse; evolution simply pushes the envelope off the limits of manifestation as far as possible, with the equilibrium maintained.
+Self is a limited manifestation of Verse; evolution simply pushes the envelope off the limits of manifestation as far as possible, in a way that the equilibrium is maintained.
 In this process, evolution leads to more and more ‘intelligent’, i.e., more ‘aware’ organisms.
 Humans happened to be the most ‘intelligent’ organisms that are created by evolution so far, at least as we know it now.
 The 'awareness', i.e., 'intelligence’ also varies from one human being to the other and one social unit to the other.

 Foaum treats human nature and behavior as a special case of the nature and behavior of this much generic concept of organism.
 The recent fascination of the modern day sociologists about irrationality is amusing at best, when viewed from a deep perspective like this.
 Irrationality is nothing but manifested behavior of organisms, with some of the connections between various behaviors remaining unmanifested or sublime.

 Foaum brings together the tangible and intangible into one single framework.
-It envelopes the rational into the irrational and the irrational into the rational, like Yin and Yang does each other.
+It envelopes the rational into the irrational and the irrational into the rational, like Yin and Yang does each other, while making a whole together.
 Foaum, by bringing them into one single framework, helps us explore the intricate relationship between the two, rather than struggle choosing between the two.
 An appreciation of the relationship between the two leads us to unbelievably deeper insights into human nature, and to the unveiling of many a fascinating connection among a wide range of human phenomena.

 These axioms of Foaum, elegant and simple, very different from anything that modern social sciences put forwards, which yield many rich insights into human nature and behavior, are no doubt philosophical in nature.
 But these are not the real ‘prize’ contributions of Foaum.
 The signature contribution of Foaum is establishment of the building blocks of human enterprise that explain what makes humanity tick and progress.
 These come out of the consideration of the composition of Self and Else.